Student Health Counselling

 How to contact us

 There will be a charge of SEK 60 for your visit.
-Only credit card payments are accepted.
-You also need to bring a photo ID card to your appointment.
+Only credit/debit card payments are accepted.
+You will also need to bring photo ID to your appointment.

-Statutory medical examinations for students (e.g. for work with laboratory animals or human material):
+Statutory medical examinations for students (e.g. working with laboratory animals or human material)

 Students who are regularly exposed to laboratory animals or biological agents as part of their studies shall be offered a medical examination.
 The head of department/equivalent is responsible for the risk assessment.
 For supporting material, please see the LU Estates documents on Medical Examinations.
 (Please note that the order form is not to be used for students).